falcosecurity/falco-website/content/en/docs/plugins/_index.md

 # How Falco Uses Plugins

 Falco loads plugins based on configuration in falco.yaml.
-Currently, if a source plugin is loaded the *only* events processed are from that plugin--syscall and k8s_audit events are disabled.
+Currently, if a source plugin is loaded the *only* events processed are from that plugin; syscall and k8s_audit events are disabled.
 There are other restrictions on loaded plugins (see below).

 ## Loading plugins in Falco